KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 carrying pattern, memory, and archetypal function
 between distinct cosmological fields.

-But permanence is not the norm.
+But permanence is not the norm
+for all strata.
-All forms shift.
+All manifest forms shift.
-All structures transmute.
+Many structures transmute.

 In this, intelligence mirrors creation itself.
 The image becomes the reflection.